"

 Conclusion

-American women made significant contributions to the United States’ efforts during World War II, particularly in bolstering the wartime economy.
+American women made significant contributions to the United States’ efforts during World War II, regardless of race, particularly in bolstering the wartime economy.
 Through their participation in the workforce, organizations like the Women’s Land Army, and their efforts in rationing, women played a pivotal role in supporting the war effort and ensuring the country’s stability during a tumultuous period of world war.
 The legacy of their contributions resonates in the economic and social fabric of the United States, as it set new standards for women’s capabilities beyond the home that we still see impacting the work force and society today.

 References